cppalliance/safe-cpp/proposal/draft.md

 void f/(a, b where a : b)(T^/a x, const T^/b y) { }
 ```

 Rust uses single-quotes to introduce lifetime parameters and lifetime arguments.
-That's not a workable choice for us, because C supports multi-character literals.[@character-literal] This cursed feature, in which literals like `'abcd'` evaluate to constants of type `int`, makes lexing Rust-style lifetime arguments very messy.
+That's not a workable choice for us, because C supports multi-character literals.
+This cursed feature, in which literals like `'abcd'` evaluate to constants of type `int`, makes lexing Rust-style lifetime arguments very messy.

 ```cpp
 template<typename T>